OHSU-OCTRI/authentication-lib/docs/CONFIGURATION_PROPERTIES.md

 ## Template Configuration

-The Mustache templates used to render the library's user interface are provided by a separate package (`authentication_ui_bootstrap5` or `authentication_ui_bootstrap4`).
+The Mustache templates used to render the library's user interface are provided by a separate package (`authentication_ui_bootstrap5`).
 To customize the appearance of pages rendered by the library, the templates can be overridden in part or in full.
 The property below is provided to facilitate this process.

 See [`TemplateConfiguration.TEMPLATE_PATHS`](../authentication_lib/src/main/java/org/octri/authentication/config/TemplateConfiguration.java) for the full list of paths, and see the [`mustache-templates` directory of `authentication_ui_bootstrap5`](../authentication_ui_bootstrap5/src/main/resources/mustache-templates/) for example templates.